raj713335/INTELEGIX/README.md

 A cross-platform desktop application for monitoring and analyzing from a live camera feed or videos files to analyze data for

-    1. Classroom environment: How much students are participating in discussions, how is the discipline in the class, etc
+    1. Exam environment: Monitor if students are participating in any malpractices during the exam.

     2. Corridor environment (outside classroom): Gents entering ladies' washrooms and vice versa.